-What does it mean when you are diagnosed with primary progressive MS?
+What does it mean to be diagnosed with primary progressive MS?

 What is primary progressive MS?

-About one in eight people are diagnosed with primary progressive MS (often abbreviated to PPMS).
+About 1 in 8 people diagnosed with MS are diagnosed with primary progressive MS (often abbreviated to PPMS).

-In this type of MS it is very rare to have any relapses and disability increases from the beginning.
-This is why it is called 'primary' – because it happens first, rather than having a relapsing remitting phase which can be followed by a progressive phase called secondary progressive MS. 'Progressive' is the word used to describe the change towards more disability in MS.
+In this type of MS it is very rare to have any relapses (periods where symptoms flare up) and remissions (periods of good or complete recovery).
+Instead symptoms gradually worsen from the outset (progression).
+This is why it is called 'primary' – because progression happens first, rather than having a relapsing remitting phase which can be followed by a progressive phase called secondary progressive MS. 'Progressive' is the word used to describe the change towards more disability in MS.

 Who gets primary progressive MS?